botpress/botpress/docs/documentation/docs/recipes/embedding.md

 ---
-layout: guide
+id: embedding
+title: Embedding the Webchat on a website
 ---

-# Embedding the webchat on a website

 Embedding a bot to your existing site is quite straightforward.
 You will need to deploy your bot to a server or hosting provider and make it accessible via a URL.